harp-tech/protocol/BinaryProtocol-32bit.md

 ### FlagError (1 bit)

-When this bit is set it means that an error occured.
+This bit is set when an error occurred while executing the command.
 Examples of possible errors:

- *  Controller tries to read a register that doesn’t exist.
+ * The Controller tries to read a register that doesn’t exist.
- * Controller tries to write unacceptable data to a certain register.
+ * The Controller tries to write data which is out of bounds for the specific register functionality.
- * [PayloadType] doesn’t match with the register [RegisterAddress] type.
+ * [PayloadType] doesn’t match the register [RegisterAddress] type.

 ### Flag32 (1 bit)

-When the Flag is asserted the current Harp Message is constructed according to the Harp Binary Protocol 32 bits.
+If this Flag is set, the current Harp Message is constructed according to the 32-bit Harp Binary Protocol.
 To comply with this document, this bit should always be equal to 1.

 ## PayloadType